ywamsendai/ywamsendai-docs/docs/dts/apply.md

 * Once we have received this completed form and registration fee, we will register you for the DTS!

-* We will send you more information at this point, as well as how to send the DTS training phase fee.
+* We will send you more information at this point, as well as how to send the DTS Lecture Phase fee.

 * As you move forward with [fundraising](../community/fundraising.md), you may also find it helpful to start learning some [Japanese](../lifeinjapan/language.md)!